Black Voters Matter: Humanitarian aid

 Throughout its tenure, BVM has initiated humanitarian aid projects in the communities it serves.
 When widespread closures began due to the COVID-19 pandemic in the United States, the Black Voters Matter Fund established a COVID-19 fund and raised just under $400,000 to serve high-risk communities and to pressure governors not to reopen before it was safe to do so.
 Following the 2020 murder of George Floyd, the BLM Fund donated over $250,000 to bail funds for individuals arrested while protesting the murder and police brutality in the United States.
 Following the 2021 Texas power crisis, the fund donated $50,000 to a snow and water emergency fund for Texas communities.
 A 2020 profile by The 19th explained that "the organization is focused not just on the race—registering and turning out thousands of voters—or even on the candidates themselves, but on feeding nearly 20,000 families, offering free coronavirus testing and continuing to support struggling areas of the state, whether they end up casting a ballot or not."

+Acknowledgements and awards

+Black Voters Matter co-founder, LaTosha Brown, received the Ms. Foundation’s Women of Vision Award, as the nation’s oldest women’s foundation marked its half century anniversary.